Postgraduate Research

 Informatics Research Centre

 Research at the Informatics Research Centre evolves around data and information in all their types and usages.
 Researchers at this centre cover all phases and processes from data pre-processing to engineering and visualisation.
 In doing so, the centre is developing novel methods and systems for the analysis and recognition of various data sets, learning behaviours and causal models.
 The results are techniques and systems that have a range of potential applications, from digitisation of historical documents, medical diagnosis, and text mining to retrieval and data visualisation.
-Forensic computing, digital investigation, and Cyber security are additional areas of expertise of researchers at the centre here
+Forensic computing, digital investigation, and Cyber security are additional areas of expertise of researchers at the Informatics Research Centre.

 The Centre For Future Engineering